The growth of social media and other public relations tools has had a huge impact on how organisations market themselves.

 Choose one of the following modules:

-Students must choose a further 50 credits from the options below.
-Equal numbers of credits must be taken in each semester.
+Students must choose a further 60 credits from the options below.
+Equal numbers of credits must be taken in each semester, unless approved by Programme Director.

 - Managing in B2B Markets: Contracts, Negotiation and Conflict Resolution, 10 credits